Our Future Path! A plan for a better world!

 Introduction

-In order to tell whether or not a government is doing a good job, we will first need to understand the purpose of having a government.
-In general, a government’s goal should be to make its citizens’ lives better.
+The goal of any government should be to make its citizens’ lives better.
 More specifically, its job should be to protect its citizens from things like foreign invaders, criminals and various types of disasters, and to help its citizens to prosper, to live good lives and to achieve their goals.
-A good government also gives its citizens the freedom to live their lives as they choose.
-Therefore, a government is doing a good job, when it is providing, at a reasonable cost, the protection, the help and the freedom that its citizens need and want.
+A good government also gives its citizens the liberty and freedom to live their lives as they choose.
+Therefore, a government is doing a good job when it is providing, at a reasonable cost, the protection, the help, the liberty and the freedom that its citizens need and want.

 Differences

-Of course, different people may need and want very different things, and they may have very different ideas about what a reasonable cost would be for these things.
-This means that there may be a big difference in what many people think our governments should be doing and the things that they are actually doing.
+Each of us may need and want very different things, and we may have very different ideas about what a reasonable cost would be for these things.
+This means that there may be a big difference in what many of us think our governments should be doing and the things that our governments are doing.

-Given our differences, it would seem inevitable that there will always be people who are not happy with the job that our governments are doing no matter whether or not other people think they are doing a good job.
-The problem is that a lot of people think or feel that our governments should work the way they want them to work without regard to how well they would end up working for other people.
+Given our differences, it would seem inevitable that there will always be some of us who are not happy with the job that our governments are doing no matter whether other individuals think they are doing a good job or not.
+Part of the problem is that a lot of individuals think or feel that our governments should work the way they want them to work without regard to how well they would end up working for the rest of us.

-All in all, this leaves a lot of people unhappy with how our governments are doing their jobs and with what they are doing for us.
-I believe that when a government is doing a good job, everyone should be happy or at least OK with what it is doing and how it is doing it.
-Therefore, with all our problems and with so many people being unhappy, it is obvious to me that our governments are not doing as good a job as it should.
-This also would mean that our political system is not doing its job and also needs to be changed.
+This has left a lot of us unhappy with how our governments are doing their jobs and with what they are doing for us.
+I believe that when a government is doing a good job, all of us should be happy or at least okay with what it is doing and how it is doing it.
+Therefore, with all our problems and with so many of us being unhappy, it is obvious to me that our governments are not doing as good a job as they should.
+This also would mean that our political system is not doing its job and would also need to be changed.

 Customizable

-One way to make our governments work better for everyone is to allow everyone the ability to customize their own personal version of our governments so that they would meet our specific needs.
-In this way, if you did not like some aspect of how a government was working for you, then you could customize the way it worked so that it did work better for you.
+One way to make our governments work better for all of us is to give each of us the ability to customize our own personal versions of our governments so that they would meet each of our specific needs.
+In this way, if we did not like some aspect of how a government was working for us, then we could customize the way it worked so that it did work better for us.

-Even with customizable governments, there would probably still be some people who would be unhappy with our governments, especially anyone who felt the need to control other people’s lives.
-Even so, I believe more people would prefer these customizable governments over any of the alternatives.
+Even with customizable governments, there would probably still be some of us who would be unhappy with our governments, especially any of us who felt the need to control other individuals’ lives.
+Even so, I believe more of us would prefer these customizable governments over any of the alternatives.

-Of course, letting everyone create their own separate governments would lead to anarchy, but there is way to allow people to customize some aspects of how much and in what way they interact with our governments.
-Although there are many government programs that everyone must participate in, there are other programs were people could have the option to opt into or to opt out of them.
-These optional programs would just need to be structured in a way where they would be fair for those people who participated and for those people who did not.
+Of course, letting all of us create our own separate governments would lead to anarchy, but there is a way to allow us to customize some aspects of how much and in what way we interact with our governments.
+Although there are many government programs that all of us must participate in, there are other programs where we could have the option to opt into or to opt out of them.
+These optional programs would just need to be structured in a way where they would be fair for those of us who participated and for those of us who did not.

 Laws

-In the previous section on democracy, I have already talked about how our laws need to be changed to protect people who are in the minority on some issues.
-The idea is to limit our laws to the minimum needed to protect us from being unduly harmed by others, to help us prosper, and to give us the freedoms we want.
-By limiting how our laws limit what we can do, we would allow ourselves to better customize the way we live our lives.
+In the previous section on democracy, I have already talked about how our laws need to be changed to protect us when we are in the minority on some issues.
+The idea is to limit our laws to the minimum needed to protect us from being unduly harmed by others, to help us prosper, and to give us the liberty and freedom we want.
+By limiting how our laws control what we can do, we would give ourselves the ability to better customize the way we live our lives.

 Let’s look at one quick example dealing with car seatbelt and motorcycle helmet laws.
-It should be up to each individual to decide whether or not they wanted to wear a seatbelt or a helmet, and to live with the consequences of their decision.
-Of course, those individuals who do not wear seatbelts or helmets should be required to pay higher insurance premiums to cover their greater risk of injury.
-Since the people who do wear a seatbelt or motorcycle helmet would have a lower risk of injury or death, then their insurance premiums should be correspondingly lower as well.
+It should be up to each of us to decide whether we wanted to wear a seatbelt or a helmet, or to live with the consequences of not doing so.
+Of course, those of us who do not wear seatbelts or helmets should be required to pay higher insurance premiums to cover our greater risk of injury.
+Since those of us who do wear a seatbelt or motorcycle helmet would have a lower risk of injury or death, then our insurance premiums should be correspondingly lower as well.

-On the other hand, the law should require anyone who carries passengers to provide seatbelts or helmets when a passenger wants one.
+On the other hand, the law should require any of us who carries passengers to provide seatbelts or helmets to our passengers who want them.
 We should still require minors to be buckled up or helmeted, since they would be too young to make an informed decision about wearing them.
-We would also want to make appropriate insurance provisions so that passengers who do not wear them, would handle any extra cost stemming from their decision.
+We would also want to make appropriate insurance provisions so that passengers who do not wear them would handle any extra cost stemming from their decision.

 Another example would be health care.
-As long as someone was willing to live with the consequences of not having health insurance, our government should not force them to get it.
-The only exception would be for emergency medical care where a hospital should not have to worry whether or not someone has insurance when they need to save someone’s life.
-If the patient did not have insurance and did not pay the bill, then our government could take care of paying the bill and should then take steps to get reimbursed by the patient.
+If we were willing to live with the consequences of not having health insurance, then our government should not force us to get it.
+The only exception might be for emergency medical care since a hospital should not have to worry whether we had insurance or not when they need to save our life.
+If we did not have insurance and did not pay the bill, then our government should take care of paying the bill and should then take steps to get reimbursed by us.

 Services and Programs

 A similar thing needs to be done with the services and programs provided by our governments as with our laws.
-Our governments should not force us to pay for specialized services and programs that are geared towards special interests or small groups when they do not directly or indirectly help everyone.
+Our governments should not force us to pay for specialized services and programs that are geared towards special interests or small groups when they do not directly or indirectly help all of us.

 If these specialized services and programs are truly important, then they should and would be provided by the private sector.
 For instance, many communities use tax money to help build sports arenas and stadiums that benefit only a small group of sports fans.
 It is usually done in the name of economic development, but I can think of hundreds of things that would do much more for the community.
 If the sports fans really wanted a sports team, then they should support it out of their own pockets and not force everyone else to help pay for it.

 Of course, there are still many services that our governments would need to provide.
 For instance, it would not be very safe or efficient if we had competing militaries.
-We need to have a common military that would protect everyone.
+We need to have a common military that would protect all of us.
 There would also need to be some common obligations.
-For instance, it would also be very unfair if everyone could decide how much they were willing to spend on our common military.
-It would be very difficult for our military to try to protect each person based on how much each person contributed to our military’s budget.
+For instance, it would also be very unfair if each of us could decide how much we were willing to spend on our common military.
+It would be very difficult for our military to try to protect each of us based on how much each of us contributed to our military’s budget.

-Given the need for some common services and obligations, and a desire to be able to customize our governments the way each of us would like it to work for ourselves, our governments would need a two tiered system of services, programs, and obligations.
-Everyone would have to belong to the first tier, which would include all the common services and programs that we all need, and enforce our common obligations.
-The second tier would include a wide array of services and programs, and their corresponding obligations that each individual could select from.
-This “a la carte” tier would give people the ability to customize our governments to their specific needs, wants and desires.
+Given the need for some common services and obligations, and a desire to be able to customize our governments the way each of us would like it to work for ourselves, our governments would need a two-tiered system of services, programs, and obligations.
+All of us would need to belong to the first tier, which would include all the common services and programs that we all need and would enforce all our common obligations.
+The second tier would include a wide array of services and programs, and their corresponding obligations that each of us could select from.
+This “a la carte” tier would give us the ability to customize our governments to our specific needs, wants and desires.

-The first tier of services would include the things that our government must provide to everyone in order for everyone to be protected and treated fairly.
-These would include things like the military, police, courts, and all the regulatory agencies that ensure that people, businesses, and local and foreign governments play fair.
-As citizens, we would all be obligated to pay for these services and to abide by the laws needed to protect us.
+The first tier of services would include the things that our government must provide for all of us so we all can be protected and treated fairly.
+These would include things like the military, police, courts, and all the regulatory agencies that ensure that we, businesses, and local and foreign governments play fair.
+As citizens, we would all be obligated to pay for our fair share of these services and to abide by the laws needed to protect us.

-The second tier of service would include those things that our government could do better than the private sector, but that everyone does not need to participate in.
-Of course, I am not sure whether or not there would really be anything in this tier, since it is quite possible that, with the proper oversight, the private sector could do a better job of providing everything that was not in the first tier.
+The second tier of service would include those things that our government could do better than the private sector, but that all of us do not need to participate in.
+Of course, I am not sure whether there would really be anything in this tier or not, since it is quite possible that, with the proper oversight, the private sector could do a better job of providing everything that was not in the first tier.

 Regulation and Oversight

 In many areas, our governments play a regulatory and oversight role.
-Agencies and Departments like the Food and Drug Administration, Consumer Protection Agency, the Federal Communications Commission, the Department of Education, the Department of Transportation, and others regulate and oversee various business and consumer activities in order to protect and to help us.
+Agencies and departments like the Food and Drug Administration, Consumer Protection Agency, the Federal Communications Commission, the Department of Education, the Department of Transportation, and others regulate and oversee various business and consumer activities to protect and to help us.
 They also administer various services and programs.

-We could move more of the administration of our services and programs to private businesses, and then our governments would move more towards regulation and oversight.
-This would include adding the additional regulation and oversight of the businesses that would now be administering any new services and programs.
+When appropriate for financial and efficiency reasons, we could move more of the administration of our services and programs to private businesses.
+Then our governments could move more towards regulation and oversight.
+This would include adding additional regulation and oversight of the businesses that would now be administering any new services and programs.

-When we talk about our government officials we often talk in terms of them being either our leaders or our representatives.
-In most political systems, the government usually rules over its citizens and the highest ranking officials are considered the leaders of state or the leaders of the country, and the government makes many of the decisions about how we live our lives.
+When we talk about our government officials, we often talk in terms of them being either our leaders or our representatives.
+In many political systems, the government does rule over its citizens and the highest-ranking officials are considered the leaders of the state or the leaders of the country.
+This authoritarian government then makes many of the decisions about how we live our lives.
 In a democracy, things are supposed to be different.
-The idea is to elect people to represent our interests in the government, but generally leave it up to each of us to decide how we want to live our own lives.
+The idea is that we remain in charge, but we elect individuals to represent our interests in the government.
+We should then be left to decide how we each want to live our own lives.

-Everyone has different abilities and may or may not need help in the various areas of their lives.
-Some people are really good at managing their lives and do not need nor want our governments telling them what to do.
-On the other hand, some people do need a lot of guidance and do need someone to help them plan their lives.
+Each of us has different abilities and may or may not need help in the various areas of our lives.
+Some of us are good at managing our lives and do not need nor want our governments to tell us what to do.
+On the other hand, some of us do need a lot of guidance and do need someone to help us plan our lives.

-Therefore, we need a system that will work for the full spectrum of people who are completely independent to those who are much more dependent.
-Of course, in times of emergency, there may not be time for everyone to make their own decisions, so someone may need to take charge of our governments and make some needed decisions for all of us.
+Therefore, we need a system that will work for the full spectrum of us, from those of us who are completely independent to those of us who are much more dependent.
+Of course, in times of emergency, there may not be time for all of us to make our own decisions, so sometimes some individuals in our government may need to take charge and make some needed decisions for all of us.

-Here again we have a need for people to have their own customized versions of our governments.
-People who can take care of themselves could more easily do so.
-People who need help could belong to an appropriate group that could help them manage their lives and set up some additional rules for them to live by.
-Unless someone demonstrated that they could not take care of themselves without unduly hurting others, an individual should be free to decide whether or not they needed any help and whether or not they needed to join an appropriate group that could help them.
-These groups could be handled by private businesses, with the appropriate oversight from our governments.
+Here again we have a need for us to have our own customized versions of our governments.
+Those of us who can take care of ourselves could more easily do so.
+Those of us who need help could belong to an appropriate group that could help us manage our lives and set up some additional rules for us to live by.
+Unless we demonstrated that we could not take care of ourselves without unduly hurting others, we should be free to decide whether we needed any help or not and whether we needed to join an appropriate group that could help us or not.
+Many of these groups could be handled by private businesses, with the appropriate oversight from our governments.

 Elected Officials

-The problem with filling most of these specialized positions is that most people really do not have the necessary knowledge about these positions in order to decide who is best qualified.
-We must rely on the opinions of those people who are qualified to evaluate the candidates or try to make a decision based on whether or not a candidate presents themselves in a way that makes them seem qualified.
+The problem with us electing individuals to fill most of these specialized positions is that most of us really do not have the necessary knowledge about these positions to decide who is best qualified.
+We must rely on the opinions of those individuals or groups who are qualified to evaluate the candidates or try to decide based on whether a candidate presents themselves in a way that makes them seem qualified or not.

-A better way to handle this would be to let the professionals handle the hiring and firing of people for these positions.
-It would then be the job of these professionals and our representatives to monitor the job performance of the people they hired, and to make any needed changes.
-This would make our jobs as voters easier, since we would not need to evaluate people for positions where we do not have the expertise to make informed decisions.
+A better way to handle this would be to let the experts handle the hiring and firing of individuals for these positions.
+It would then be the job of these experts and our representatives to monitor the job performance of the individuals they hired, and to make any needed changes.
+This would make our jobs as voters easier, since we would not need to evaluate individuals for positions where we do not have the expertise to make informed decisions.

 Given our current electoral process, with just 2 main political parties and separate primaries for each where only members of the given party can vote, we are almost guaranteed that extremists of some type will be elected.
 In addition, whoever is elected is also more likely to represent their party's interests instead of representing our interests.
-Instead, we need to ensure that our representatives are more moderate, and actually represent us and do not try to force their party's positions on us.
+Instead, we need to ensure that our representatives are more moderate and represent us and do not try to force their party's positions on all of us.

-In order to get better representatives, we need to change the way candidates are selected and elected, and how campaigns are paid for.
-Instead of political parties selecting candidates through party only primaries, we need to open up the primaries so that everyone gets a vote.
-We also need to use ranked choice voting so that we can actually vote for our preferred candidates.
+To get better representatives, we need to change the way candidates are selected and elected, and how campaigns are paid for.
+Instead of political parties selecting candidates through party only primaries, we need to open the primaries so that all of us get a vote.
+We also need to use ranked choice voting so that we can vote for our preferred candidates.
 In addition, we need to have clean elections, or at least reform our campaign finance laws, so that we can get rid of all the outside money that comes in.

 Open Primaries

-With open primaries, we will all get a chance to vote for who the candidates will be, even when we do not belong to a political party.
-In addition, since the candidates will need to appeal to a wider audience than just members of their party, we will get less extreme candidates who will be more willing to represent everyone.
+With open primaries, we all will get a chance to vote for who the candidates will be, even when we do not belong to a political party.
+In addition, since the candidates will need to appeal to a wider audience than just members of their party, we will get candidates who are less extreme and who will be more willing to represent all of us.

-When a primary is needed, all candidates, whether representing a political party or running as an independent would be on the same ballot.
-All voters in the given jurisdiction irrespective of any party affiliation would be able to vote in the primary, and they could vote for their preferred candidates among all the candidates irrespective of any party affiliation.
+When a primary is needed, all candidates would be on the same ballot, whether representing a political party or running as an independent.
+All voters in the given jurisdiction would be able to vote in the primary irrespective of any party affiliation and they could vote for their preferred candidates among all the candidates irrespective of any party affiliation.

 A given primary could have a few candidates from each political party and a few independents.
 The primary could result in all the winners being from different parties, including some independents, or with all the winners being from the same party or all being independents.
 The result would depend a lot on the ideological makeup of who ran and who voted.

-The bottom line would be a list of candidates for the general election who were preferred by more of the voters.
-This would especially be true if Ranked Choice Voting was used for the primary.
+The bottom line would be a list of candidates for the general election who were preferred by more of the voters and the election of a candidate that is preferred by more of the voters.
+This would especially be true if Ranked Choice Voting was used for the primary and the general election.

 Ranked Choice Voting

 The problem with our plurality voting system is that when there are more than 2 candidates, the votes are sometimes split between the candidates in such a way that the least preferred candidate wins the election.
-For instance, 40% of the voters may prefer candidate A and 60% prefer either candidate B or candidate C over candidate A. With all 3 candidates in the race, it is possible that candidates B and C could split the vote of their supporters and each only gets about 30% of the vote.
+For instance, if 40% of the voters preferred candidate A and 60% preferred either candidate B or candidate C rather than candidate A. With all 3 candidates in the race, it is possible that candidates B and C could split the vote of their supporters and each only gets about 30% of the vote.
 This would mean that the least preferred candidate would win with only 40% of the vote.

 Clean Elections

 With clean elections, campaigns would be primarily funded by the appropriate local, state or national government.
-This would eliminate the need for fundraising and the extra influence that big donors might get.
-Baring clean elections, we at least need to bar donations from individuals and groups that are outside of the candidates district.
+This would eliminate the need for fundraising and the extra influence that big donors might buy.
+Until such a time that we can have clean elections, we at least need to bar donations from individuals and groups that are outside of the candidate’s district.
 Our representatives need to represent the interests of their constituents, and not the interests of outsiders.

 Each certified candidate would get an equal budget for the given primary or general election that they ran in.
-The appropriate election board would be responsible to approving and paying for all expenditures.
-Separate budgets might be set up for different types of campaign expenditures.
+The appropriate election board would be responsible for approving and paying for all expenditures.
+Separate budgets might be set up for the expenditures for different types of campaigns.
 The money could be spent on any valid campaign expense.
 Candidates would need to manage their funds wisely to ensure that they had enough to last them through their entire campaigns.

 Government and private groups could also sponsor debates and other events.
 All candidates would need to be invited and given equal time and resources to talk and to get to know the attendees.
 Speaking order would either be random or rotated from event to event.

 During the campaign season, limitations would need to be placed on any events that are held by an incumbent in their official capacity.
-Since we do not want an incumbent to get an unfair advantage in the election, we need to ensure all other candidates can attend and get equal time at any of these events.
+Since we do not want an incumbent to get an unfair advantage in the election, we need to ensure all other candidates can attend and get an appropriate amount of time at any of these events.

 Summary

-If we were to make all of these changes, we would end up with what could be called a moderated democratic system.
+If we were to make all these changes, we would end up with what could be called a Moderated Democratic system.
 We would have a government that is moderated by virtue of what it does and by how we are represented.
 In turn, we would moderate the activities of our representatives.
-With a government that is working better for everyone, there would be much less need for political parties and special interest groups.
-In fact, as I will explain in more detail in the following sections, we should actually get rid of the role of the political parties in electing our representatives.
+With a government that is working better for all of us, there would be much less need for political parties and special interest groups.
+In fact, as I will explain in more detail in the following sections, we should get rid of the role of political parties in selecting and electing our representatives.

 Next Section